Fructose: structure, food sources, metabolism & health impact

 Sweetness

-It is the sweetest of the naturally occurring sugars, and is exceeded only by some food additives used as sweeteners.[5]
-However, its sweetness depends on its physical state, that is, whether it is in crystal form or dissolved in water and, in the latter case, on water temperature.
+It is the sweetest of the naturally occurring sugars, and is exceeded only by some food additives used as sweeteners.[13]
+However, its sweetness depends on its physical state, that is, whether it is in crystalline form or dissolved in water and, in the latter case, on water temperature.
 These differences are due to the predominant cyclic structure.

 Structural formulas, drawn in Haworth projections, of fructose isomers